BabbleSim/ext_NRF52_hw_models/docs/README_HW_models.md

 not in the same address as in the real HW.
 Therefore any access to the real registers must be, in someway, corrected to access this structure instead.
-In Zephyr's nrf52_bsim case, this is achieved by providing a version of the macros which, in real point to the peripherals base addresses, which points to these structures.
+In Zephyr's nrf5*_bsim case, this is achieved by providing a version of the macros which, in real HW point to the peripherals base addresses, which points to these structures.

 Writing to this structure in itself will only cause that memory location to be